ChangeClothes/ios/README.md

 ###What Armoire Does

-Armoire aims to be a CRM for personal shoppers running their own small businesses, as well as providing a platform for their clients to track their service and communicate with them in one location.
-The goal is for personal shoppers to be able to find in the Armoire app everything necessary to manage their one-person business: a list of their clients, profile pages that allow quick access to the most relevant facts about their clients (measurements, price range for different types of clothing, along with basic demographic data), a communication platform that provides an easy to follow history, notes for future reference about what works and doesn't work for the client, a camera that creates photos that are associated with the appropriate client, and the ability to create appointments (including providing a history of past appointments and notifying both client and stylist about upcoming appointments).
+Armoire aims to be a CRM for personal shoppers running their own small businesses, as well as providing a platform for their clients to track their service and communicate with them in one location using the "profile" page and related communication pages provided.

+The core feature set for the stylist's is a list of their clients, profile pages that allow quick access to the most relevant facts about their clients (measurements, price range for different types of clothing, along with basic demographic data), a communication platform that provides an easy to follow history, notes for future reference about what works and doesn't work for the client, a camera that creates photos that are associated with the appropriate client, and the ability to create appointments (including providing a history of past appointments and notifying both client and stylist about upcoming appointments).

+The client will only be able to access their own profile page, the communication page (with access only to their stylists), and the appointment tool.

 The above is the bare minimum that needs to be provided to ensure value is added through the Armoire application; further enhancements such as reminder notifications related to clients that are primed for further engagement, a billing feature, and a shipping feature would further establish the Armoire app as a valuable tool in this space.

 ###Features